 We are all delighted with this excursion.
 Upon arrival at Perhentian Kecilwhile it's been sunny all day long, the rain is falling on us.
 We all pile up in the tiny protected area at the back.
 The shower is heavy, but fortunately short-lived.

-In the evening, exhausted by these three successive dives, I sleep like a baby ...
-To return to plunge to jump from bed!
-No, frankly, I looked a little jaded, in the previous message, but there is really nothing! ! !
-Life under the Malaysian coconut trees is very sweet indeed.
+In the evening, exhausted by these three successive dives, I sleep like a baby...
+To go back to jumping out of bed!
+No, frankly, I looked a bit jaded in the previous message, but it's really not a problem !!!
+Life under the Malaysian coconut trees is actually quite sweet.